SESYNC-ci/brown-bag-lessons/_posts/2014-10-28-hw-save-load.md

  {% highlight R %}

-# file path is: "/nfs/public-data/Ed/UAWG_AberjonaHydro.csv"
-# save the file as a .csv file (why?)
-# read in the file from the public data Ed folder
-# use the function "read.csv()"
+# use the function read.csv() to read in the table that is located at "/nfs/public-data/Ed/UAWG_AberjonaHydro.csv"

-# look at the structure
+# look at the structure of the data

 # separate the building year data into a separate data frame